ConnorB/delphiPalettes/tests/testthat/_snaps/ggplot2.md

       scale_fill_delphi_d("unknown")
     Condition
       Error in `scale_fill_delphi_d()`:
-      ! `name` must be a valid Delphi palette name. i Run `delphi_palettes()` for available names.
+      ! `name` must be the name of a Delphi palette. i Run `delphi_palettes()` for available names.

 ---